-Lenders need a signed declaration to prove it’s a gift and that the parent hasn’t any legal interest in the property.
+- If you can afford to pay the deposit on your child’s new home, it’s a great way to help them onto the ladder.
+Even adding to what they’ve saved will help achieve preferable interest rates and lower mortgage payments with a lower loan-to-value ratio (LTV).
+Lenders need a signed declaration to prove it’s a gift and that the parent or family member hasn’t any legal interest in the property.
 There are all kinds of elements to consider; for example, if the parent dies within seven years of making the gift, then the entire amount is liable to inheritance tax (if above the exemption amount).

 Lending a deposit

-For parents who haven’t the resources to provide a gift but can entertain a loan, the lender will need to know about repayment terms, schedules, and interest.
+- Family loan deposit agreements and family deposit mortgages are for parents who haven’t the resources to provide a gift without clearing out their savings account but can entertain a loan.
+The lender will need to know about repayment terms, schedules, and costs as they pay interest.
 A loan adds to the outgoings of the borrower(s), impacting their affordability assessment and, in turn, how much they can borrow.

-As a parent with a home of your own and savings in the bank, acting as a guarantor on your child’s mortgage can ease their risk profile and lower their interest rates.
-The critical drawback here is if your child defaults on the mortgage, you’ll have to step in to make their payments, and the fault impacts both yours and their credit reports.
+- As a parent or family member with a home of your own and savings in the bank, acting as a guarantor on your child’s mortgage can ease their risk profile and lower their interest rates.
+The critical drawback here is if your child defaults on the mortgage, you’ll have to step in to make their monthly payments, and the fault impacts both yours and their credit reports.

 Joint borrower sole proprietor (JBSP) mortgages